Logo

 According to research by CareerBuilder, the average cost of one bad hire is nearly US$15,000.

-One way to mitigate this challenge is by using different types of aptitude tests.
+The most efficient way to mitigate this challenge is to use different types of aptitude tests.

-An aptitude test is a widely accepted medium for employers to evaluate candidates’ intelligence and abilities during hiring.
-It has different formats depending on the skill being assessed.
+An aptitude test is a widely accepted medium for employers to evaluate a candidate’s intelligence and ability.
+It can have different formats, depending on the skill being assessed.
 These tests are designed to gauge how candidates react to a specific situation besides their ability to perform tasks or solve problems.

-1. Assess candidates objectively by focusing on core competencies.
+a.
+Help assess candidates objectively by focusing on the core competencies.
 Organizations define competencies as a group of skills.
 Thus, aptitude tests can be used to evaluate candidates according to the different competency frameworks defined by organizations.

-2. As a cost-effective screening tool, these tests expedite recruitment and enable talent acquisition managers to shortlist suitable candidates.
+b.
+Act as a cost-effective screening tool.
+The tests expedite recruitment and enable talent acquisition managers to zero in on suitable candidates.
 Different types of aptitude tests help maintain objectivity, accuracy, and speed throughout the hiring process.

-What are the different skills assessed in an aptitude test?
+Chapter 2: What are the different types of aptitude tests?

 Infographic